yogthos/Selmer/README.md

 `{% include "path/to/comments.html" %}`

+optionally, you can supply default arguments any tags matching these will have the `default` filter applied using the value supplied:

+`{% include "templates/inheritance/child.html" with name="Jane Doe" greeting="Hello!" %}`

 #### block

 Allows specifying a block of content that can be overwritten using the template inheritance discussed below.